 Since 2012 the Federal Republic of Germany has had an honorary consul in Hawaii (Honolulu) who serves the needs of local and visiting German citizens who may need help with passports or other matters.
 Honorary Consul Denis Salle holds an M.A in Political Science from the University of Hamburg and a MBA from the University of Hawaii.
 Besides representing Germany in Hawaii, Salle owns and operates a medical IT services company.

 The former TV journalist also serves as a spokesman for local German causes, most recently an effort to restore the historic Hackfeld Gate in downtown Honolulu near the Aloha Tower.
-It is one of the few remaining] pieces of history of the German community in Hawaii.
+It is one of the few remaining pieces of history of the German community in Hawaii.
 Funded by donations, a new historical information plaque was installed near the gate in February 2020.
 The estimated $50,000 required to restore the gate remains to be fully funded.
 Sea captain Heinrich (Henry) Hackfeld arrived in Honolulu with his wife, Marie, her 16-year-old brother Johann Carl Pflueger, and nephew B.F.
 Ehlers in September 1849.
-Hackfeld, along with partner and fellow German Paul Isenberg, founded a mercantile business that would later become Honolulu’s most successful department store, Liberty House, which was ought by Macy’s in 1974, and closed down in 2001.
+Hackfeld, along with partner and fellow German Paul Isenberg, founded a mercantile business that would later become Honolulu’s most successful department store, Liberty House, which was bought by Macy’s in 1974, and closed down in 2001.

 More German-Hawaiian Connections